 Herzik said it’s too early to tell whether the Democratic registration advantage is more than a short-term phenomenon, inspired by Obama.
 But there are indications that Democrats are digging in for the long haul.

 Amy Curtis-Weber, executive director of the Washoe County Democratic Party, said more than 8,000 new voters were registered on the day of the Democratic caucus.
-That was the beginning of the big surge in Democratic registrations that pushed the party’s edge in the state to more than 110,000, according to the Nevada secretary of state.
-A year ago, the margin was 4,200 voters.
+That was the beginning of the big surge in Democratic registrations that pushed the party’s edge in the state to more than 110,000, A year ago, the margin was 4,200 voters.
 When President George W. Bush carried Nevada by 20,000 votes in 2004, registered Republicans outnumbered Democrats by 4,000.

 While Obama’s campaign is taking it to the streets in Nevada, McCain’s campaign seems a virtual no show other than Palin’s Oct.
 21 appearance, which drew about 3,000 supporters, about half the size of her audience in September.
 “The other day, I saw three different groups of Obama supporters walking through my neighborhood,” said Muth, the GOP strategist.
 “I have yet to see one McCain person.”